pawelzny/pawelzny.github.io/_posts/2018-02-21-toggle-touchpad-shortcut.md

 date: 2018-02-21 14:29:00 +0200
 categories: [shell]
 tags: [shell, ubuntu, touchpad]
+description: >-
+  Working on laptop with touchpad enabled can be annoying.
+  Quick tutorial of how to make shell script to toggle touchpad on-off with keyboard shortcut.
 ---

 On my MSI laptop I was able to enable and disable touchpad with `fn + F3` shortcut.